-- ESG Policy: documents the ESG strategies that are integrated into our real estate equity and lending operations. - Health and wellness guidelines: provides an overview of our health and wellness goals and healthy building practices for operational assets. - Real estate development guidelines: framework on the incorporation of ESG considerations for new development and major renovation activities. - Building technology and innovations guidelines: documents our approach to ensuring specialized smart building aspects are appropriately incorporated into each of our individual assets. - Responsible Contractor guidelines: documents our expectations that all contractors maintain a work environment where people are treated with dignity and respect and comply with all applicable laws and regulations. - Carbon Reduction Strategy: a pathway to net zero carbon for the assets in all of our portfolios is developing.
+- ESG Policy: documents the ESG strategies that are integrated into our real estate equity and lending operations. - Health and wellness guidelines: provides an overview of our health and wellness goals and healthy building practices for operational assets. - Real estate development guidelines: framework on the incorporation of ESG considerations for new development and major renovation activities. - Building technology and innovations guidelines: documents our approach to ensuring specialized smart building aspects are appropriately incorporated into each of our individual assets. - Responsible Contractor guidelines: documents our expectations that all contractors maintain a work environment where people are treated with dignity and respect and comply with all applicable laws and regulations. - Guidelines for Emissions Reduction: Detail Principal's definition and boundaries for net zero and provide strategies for emission reduction.

 Our ESG Policy and Guidelines guide our approach to real estate investment and management and states that appropriate consideration of environmental issues is integral to our fiduciary responsibility and critical in delivering superior risk adjusted returns.
-The following actions are applicable to Principal Real Estate and its most recent funds and are integrated into every stage of the real estate investment lifecycle - including acquisitions, development, operations, and dispositions:
+The following actions are applicable to Principal Real Estate SAS and its most recent funds and are integrated into every stage of the real estate investment lifecycle - including acquisitions, development, operations, and dispositions:

-(i) Partner with clients and investors to implement ESG strategies and best practices.

-(ii) Engage property tenants, residents, and guests to build partnerships and programs that meet the needs of our communities.

-(iii) Collaborate with joint-venture partners, property managers, technicians, vendors, service providers, and lenders to implement our responsible property investing strategies, help ensure best-inclass operations, and help to potentially increase the value of our investments.
+- (i) Partner with clients and investors to implement ESG strategies and best practices. - (ii) Engage property tenants, residents, and guests to build partnerships and programs that meet the needs of our communities. - (iii) Collaborate with joint-venture partners, property managers, technicians, vendors, service providers, and lenders to implement our responsible property investing strategies, help ensure best-inclass operations, and help to potentially increase the value of our investments.

-(iv) Evaluate ESG aspects in due diligence activities of new acquisitions and loans, including utility performance, quality of building systems, resilience, transportation options, health and wellbeing aspects, and socio-economic factors.

-(v) Monitor and track the sustainability performance of our investments including energy use, greenhouse gas (GHG) emissions, water use, and waste production in addition to building-level sustainability attributes such as certifications.

-(vi) Optimize building performance, decrease risk, and reduce climate and environmental impacts of investments by:

-- Implementing best-practice operational policies and energy, GHG, water, and waste management techniques, as applicable. - Enforcing compliance of operational and/or utility management requirements. - Pursuing cost-effective development and management strategies that enhance operational and environmental performance. - Requiring all properties to meet or exceed all applicable ESG laws and regulations. - Achieving portfolio-wide energy, GHG, water, and waste performance targets for investments, as applicable. - Promoting accomplishments in the market; share best practices with the industry; and certify properties in LEED, BREEAM, and other industry recognized certification programs where appropriate. - Implementing carbon reduction strategies across all assets.
+- (iv) Evaluate ESG aspects in due diligence activities of new acquisitions and loans, including utility performance, quality of building systems, resilience, transportation options, health and wellbeing aspects, and socio-economic factors. - (v) Monitor and track the sustainability performance of our investments including energy use, greenhouse gas (GHG) emissions, water use, and waste production in addition to building-level sustainability attributes such as certifications. - (vi) Optimize building performance, decrease risk, and reduce climate and environmental impacts of investments by: - Implementing best-practice operational policies and energy, GHG, water, and waste management techniques, as applicable. - Enforcing compliance of operational and/or utility management requirements. - Pursuing cost-effective development and management strategies that enhance operational and environmental performance. - Requiring all properties to meet or exceed all applicable ESG laws and regulations. - Achieving portfolio-wide energy, GHG, water, and waste performance targets for investments, as applicable. - Promoting accomplishments in the market; share best practices with the industry; and certify properties in LEED, BREEAM, and other industry recognized certification programs where appropriate. - Implementing carbon reduction strategies across all assets.

 Within Principal, as investment managers and community members, transparency and rigorous oversight provide a foundation for our shared success.
-The following governance and management activities are designed and implemented to ensure accountability, mitigate risks, and provide clear indicators of progress:
+At Group level, the following governance and management activities are designed and implemented to ensure accountability, mitigate risks, and provide clear indicators of progress: